Ironwood Meta Key Agreement and Authentication Protocol: E-Multiplication

 \section{E-Multiplication}

-E-Multiplication was first introduced in \cite{aagl} as a one-way function used as a building block to create multiple cryptographic constructions.
+E-Multiplication was first introduced in \cite{aagl} as a core building block for a range of cryptographic constructions.
 We recall its definition here.

-Let $\mathbf F_{q}$ denote the finite field of $q$ elements.
-A set of T-values is defined to be a collection of non-zero field elements: Given a set of T-values, we can evaluate any Laurent polynomial $f(t_1,t_2,\dots,t_N) $ to obtain an element of $\mathbf F_{q}$:
+Let $\F_{q}$ denote the finite field of $q$ elements.
+A set of $T$-values is defined to be a collection of non-zero field elements: Given a set of $T$-values, we can evaluate any Laurent polynomial $f(t_1,t_2,\dots,t_N) $ to obtain an element of $\F_{q}$:

 We extend this notation to matrices over Laurent polynomials in the obvious way.